ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 auto cxx_mirror = rtl::CxxMirror({ /* ...register all types here... */ });
 ```
 The `cxx_mirror` object provides access to the runtime reflection system.
 It enables querying, introspection, and instantiation of registered types without requiring compile-time type knowledge at the call site.
 It can reside in any translation unit.
-To make it globally accessible in a controlled manner and ensure it is initialized only when needed, a singleton interface can be used –
+To make it globally accessible and ensure it is initialized only when needed, a singleton interface can be used –
 ```c++
 // MyReflection.h
 namespace rtl { class CxxMirror; }	// Forward declaration, no includes here!